-The college selection process is an exciting time, however finding the best way to finance a college education is a matter of great concern to all families.
+The college selection process is an exciting time.
+However, finding the best way to finance a college education is a matter of great concern to all families.
 At Concordia, providing financial aid assistance is a top priority.
 We are committed to doing all we can to make a Concordia education affordable.
-It may help to know that:

 Financial aid timeline

 Concordia's financial aid programs